moveaxlab/cole/README.md

 ## How does it work
 Cole listens for http requests from prometheus alertmanager sending alerts for dream switch alert.
 When a message is received a timer will be started for the specified duration.
 If a message is not received from the deadman alert inside of that time duration, it will fire off an alert of it's own.

-There is a forthcoming blog post on [jpweber.io](http://jpweber.io/blog ) on how to leverage a deadman switch alert in your prometheus monitoring and how something like Cole fits in which will provide some more detail in to the thinking of creating a tool like this.

 ## Supported alert integrations